 To connect to Cardiff University's wireless service, you will first need to register your laptop or wireless device with Information Services.
-This can either be done online here, at the Julian Hodge Study Centre on Colum Road, The IT Clinic on the first floor of the Students' Union (open 1-3pm Monday to Friday during term time) or any University library.
+This can either be done online here, at the Julian Hodge Study Centre on Colum Road, The IT Clinic on the second floor of the Students' Union (open 1-3pm Monday to Friday during term time) or any University library.
 Once your device is registered, you can log in using the username and password you receive during the enrolment process.

 Who can help if I can't connect to the internet in my room/on campus?

 There are helpdesks in the Julian Hodge Study Centre just off Colum Road, the Students' Union's first floor and on the Student High Street, 41 Park Place.
 Alternatively there is help available here.

 How do I join sports clubs and societies?

 You should go to the Freshers Fayres in the Students' Union.
 Each day is different, so make sure you visit them all.
 They take place from 10am-4pm in the Great Hall on the first floor between 22rd and 26th September.
 There is further information on all the 220 clubs and societies here.

 Who are the Elected Officers and what do they do?

 They are a group of elected students who have taken a year out of their studies to lead the Students' Union.
 They can help resolve issues with the Union or the University and have a seat on every University committee.
 They meet regularly with the Senior Management of the University and will get your voice heard.